 - Representation of Hewlett-Packard Company in consumer class actions filed in California, Texas, and South Carolina alleging state tort and unfair competition claims regarding representations about hard drive capacity, resulting in a nuisance-value settlement of all claims.

-Mr. Srinivasan is the editor of the upcoming edition of the firm’s Antitrust Handbook, which has long served as a reference of first resort for in-house counsels confronted with antitrust-related issues.
+Mr. Srinivasan is a co-editor of the current edition of the ABA’s Antitrust/Intellectual Property Handbook, and is the editor of the current edition of the Gibson Dunn’s Antitrust Handbook, which has long served as a reference of first resort for in-house counsels regarding antitrust-related issues.